dd2480-spring-2025-group-1/bot/report.md

   - The function should return failure when the invite url is invalid.
   - The function should return success for a different but valid url.
 - For `deactivate_infraction@infraction/_scheduler.py` there were no tests before.
 The following tests were implemented:
+  - The function calls _pardon_action
+  - The function should write member infraction data to the log file
+  - The function should mark the infraction as deactivated in the database
   - The function should add a Failure to the mod log file with the reason "User no longer in Guild" if a 404 is raised when pardoning an infraction.
-  - The function should write member infraction data to the log file and deactivate the infraction.
+  - The function should add a Failure to the mod log file and an explanation that the bot lacks permissions if a Forbidden is rased.

 Report of old coverage: